Arpeggio Anchor Build Guide

 For fishing lines, tie on a small carabiner with a palomar knot.
 For power lines, tie on a carabiner above the splice with a buntline hitch.

-mount on the wall
+Mount on the wall

 Pick two opposing corners to be where the anchors are mounted. they should be the corners with the best view of the floor.